xyproto/cxx/README.md

 * Your include files are expected to be placed in `./include` or `../include`.
 * Source files used by multiple executables in your project are expected to be placed in `./common` or `../common`.
 * Tests are expected to end with `_test.cpp` and will be ignored when building `main.cpp`.
-* For now, `sakemake` is meant to be able to build executables, not libraries.
+* For now, *Sakemake* is only meant to be able to build executables, not libraries.
 * See the `hello` example in the `example` directory for the suggested directory structure.

 ## Suggested directory structure